Spey River in Scotland

 East Pond Boat Landing, Oakland, Maine is about 6 miles west of Waterville-Oakland at Exit 127 off I-95.
 Having walk-in access with a sandy bottom and without rocks, this location is ideal for learning left hand and right hand casts no matter the wind or concern about tripping over rocks and river current.

-Richard Ostrowski is a Fly Fishers International certified Two-Handed Casting Instructor (THCI).
+Richard Ostrowski is a Fly Fishers International certified Two-Hand Master Casting Instructor (THMCI).
 Although there are many people who teach, few have gone through the rigorous international certification challenge to earn its accreditation.
 Achieving this goal is afforded to only a few.
-There are about 34 THCIs in the entire United States, and Richard is the only certified THCI in Maine.
+There are about 34 THMCIs in the entire United States, and Richard is the only certified THMCI in Maine.

 Richard learned to fly fish as a young boy from Joan Wulff’s mentor Bill Taylor, and he has been devoted to traditional two-hand Spey casting for over 20 years.
 Unlike most fly fishers, he fishes solely with a two-handed rod preferring its ease and efficiency for its ability to cast close, far, and in any direction.